microsoft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/README.md

    -gm=<gray_max used to convert ir data to 8bit gray image. default=4000.0>
    -gp=<percentile used to convert ir data to 8bit gray image. default=99.0>
    ```

 ---
 ## Using the `transformation_eval` Tool to Evaluate Transformation Mapping Between Sensors

-   1. This tool is used to evaluate the transformation between the sensors of a single device.
+   * This tool is used to evaluate the transformation between the sensors of a single device.

-   2. This tool requires two MKV files as input, one captured using PASSIVE_IR and the other using WFOV_2X2BINNED.
+   * This tool requires two MKV files as input, one captured using PASSIVE_IR and the other using WFOV_2X2BINNED.
 These two files should be collected with the camera and target board setup unchanged.

-   3. The Passive IR MKV file should be collected using the following command: ```k4arecorder.exe -c 3072p -d PASSIVE_IR -l 3  board1.mkv```
+   * The Passive IR MKV file should be collected using the following command: ```k4arecorder.exe -c 3072p -d PASSIVE_IR -l 3  board1.mkv```

-   4. The Depth MKV file should be collected using the following command: ```k4arecorder.exe -c 3072p -d WFOV_2X2BINNED -l 3 board2.mkv```
+   * The Depth MKV file should be collected using the following command: ```k4arecorder.exe -c 3072p -d WFOV_2X2BINNED -l 3 board2.mkv```

-   5. This tool will evaluate the transformation re-projection error between the color camera and depth sensor of a device.
+   * This tool will evaluate the transformation re-projection error between the color camera and depth sensor of a device.

-   6. The output consists of five values.
-Total charuco corners as specified by the charuco dictionary, the actual number of detected corners in IR capture (Depends on image quality, the higher the better), the actual number of detected corners in the color capture (Depends on image quality, the higher the better), the number of common corners detected between the images, and the RMS re-projection error in pixles.
+   * The output consists of five values.
+Total charuco corners as specified by the charuco dictionary, the actual number of detected corners in IR capture (_Depends on image quality, the higher the better_), the actual number of detected corners in the color capture (_Depends on image quality, the higher the better_), the number of common corners detected between the images, and the RMS re-projection error in pixels.

-   7. Re-projection error is the difference between the position of the target in the color image and the target as captured in the IR image projected into the coordinate space of the color camera.
+   * Re-projection error is the difference between the position of the target in the color image and the target as captured in the IR image projected into the coordinate space of the color camera.

    ```
      Sensor B          Sensor A (prj)